rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Rescher, N. (2006).
 The Berlin School of logical empiricism and its legacy. [^Rescher2006]
 -   Creath, R. (2017).
 [Logical empiricism](https://plato.stanford.edu/entries/logical-empiricism). [^Creath2017b]
 -   Milkov, N. (2013).
 The Berlin Group and the Vienna Circle: Affinities and divergences. [^Milkov2013]
+    -   Hempel and his students at the University of Pittsburg are an outgrowth of the Berlin Circle.

 TODO: Note any differences between: